sudeep611/CodingChallenge_ListSubOrdinates/README.md

-Coding Challenge - Finding the Sub-Ordinates of Sub-Ordinates
+Coding Challenge - Listing the Sub Ordinates of User

 ## Coding Challenge Given Information
 For Role - There are id and name defined for each role along with their parent to whom they report to. \